 We started the day with having breakfast in the hostel.
 We had croissants and jus d’orange.
 I don’t like orange juice, but our waiter wouldn’t take no for an answer and I ended up with not just one, but two glasses of orange juice… Yay me…

 After breakfast we set out to explore the city.
 We took the métro and saw the bibliothèque national (national library) and place des vosges.
 The latter is the oldest square in Paris that was built in 1612.
 It has beautiful gardens and a palace and it looked amazing.
-Unfortunately, I wasn’t very skilled at photography on this trip, so the pictures I took are kinda bad.

 After walking around a bit we decided to have some tea at Le loir dans la théière.
 It was a cute little teashop that was inspired by Alice in Wonderland and the tea was delicious!
 I’d really recommend this place!